ViragRajput/Router/readme.md

 ViragRouter is a lightweight PHP router package that allows you to easily define and handle routes in your PHP applications.

+With ViragRouter, you're equipped with a robust suite of capabilities essential for efficient route handling: seamless route definition, dynamic parameter management, route grouping with middleware support, named routes for URL generation, and more.
+Its lightweight architecture guarantees minimal overhead, delivering optimal performance without sacrificing functionality.

+## Note :

+ViragRouter is actively developed and continuously enhanced.
+While it's currently in its developmental phase and may contain occasional bugs, so  it is not recommended for production use at this time.
+We appreciate your patience and understanding as i work towards delivering a stable and reliable product.
+However, you can safely use it for learning purposes, exploring its features, and exploring advanced routing concepts in PHP.

 ## Installation

 You can install ViragRouter via Composer: